haraldweber1975/beautiful-jekyll/_posts/2018-08-23-why-github-pages.md

 You can simply clone a suitable repository and then change files directly on GitHub - no need for local installation of Jekyll + git.
 GitHub Pages already provides Jekyll.

 Next I was looking for a nice theme.
 With wordpress it's quite simple to change the theme of your blog - in Jekyll it's not.
-Or let's say I didn't find a convenient "on-click" solution.
+Or let's say I didn't find a convenient "one-click" solution.

 ## Current simplified Setup

-Simplifying things is key to keep you motivated - in my opinion.
+Simplifying things is key to keep you motivated in my opinion.
 So this is how my blog was set up.

 1. Create github account on github.com